Build a Community of Young Learners

 Stevenson University’s education programs are approved by the Maryland State Department of Education (MSDE).

-Stevenson’s Early Childhood Education program is designed to ensure that you demonstrate the knowledge, skills, and dispositions necessary to be a successful teacher of young children.
-Beginning in the first year, the program emphasizes experiential learning in diverse school environments, including preschools and public and private schools.
-As you advance through the program, you will complete numerous field experiences in a variety of school settings culminating in a yearlong internship in a Professional Development School.
+A teacher is a student’s strongest pillar.
+At Stevenson, our program is designed for teachers to be the building blocks to a young child’s education.
+Beginning in the first year, the program emphasizes experiential learning in diverse school environments, including preschools, public, and private schools.
+As you advance through the program, you will have numerous field experiences in a variety of school settings, culminating in a yearlong internship in a Professional Development School.

 Graduates of the Early Childhood Education program will: